 Can dogs have ADHD or autism?

-Dogs can have ADHD, but it’s unknown if they can have autism.
+Dogs can have ADHD, but it’s possible that dogs can be autistic.
 Some dogs experience symptoms that are similar to the signs of autism in humans.
-However, there’s no official test or treatment for canine autism.
+However, there’s no official test or treatment for canine autism (1).

 Can my dog be autistic?